Mew (Pokémon): In other media

 Mew's first major appearance in the Pokémon anime was in Pokémon: The First Movie, where it served as one of the main characters.
 It was believed to be long-extinct, as well as the most powerful Pokémon in existence.
-After years of research, scientists used Mew's DNA to create Mewtwo, a genetically enhanced clone of Mew who becomes the film's main antagonist.
-Mew later battles it in the film, where it appears to stop Mewtwo, though in the Japanese version of the film, Mew was depicted as a cruel being who wished to destroy Mewtwo and its clones.
+After years of research, scientists used Mew's DNA to create Mewtwo, a genetically enhanced clone of Mew who is positioned as the titular main antagonist of the film.
+Mew later battles its clone in the film, where it appears to stop Mewtwo, though in the Japanese version of the film, Mew was depicted as a cruel being who wished to destroy Mewtwo and its clones.
 Mew later appears in Pokémon: Lucario and the Mystery of Mew, where Mew kidnaps Pikachu so it can play with him, kickstarting the plot of the film.
-In Pokémon Journeys: The Series, Mew appeared in a flashback showing the childhood of Goh, one of series protagonist Ash Ketchum's traveling companions.
-In his childhood, Goh encountered Mew, and ever since, Goh's goal was to capture Mew.
-He ends up joining a group named "Project Mew" which seeks to find and capture the Pokémon.
+In Pokémon Journeys: The Series, Mew appeared in a flashback showing the childhood of Goh, one of the anime series's main protagonist Ash Ketchum's traveling companions.
+In his childhood, Goh encountered Mew, and ever since, Goh's main goal was to capture Mew.
+He ends up joining a group named "Project Mew" which seeks to find and capture the Mythical Pokémon.

 Mew appears in the Pokémon Adventures series of Pokémon manga.
 Mew, also known as the "Phantom Pokémon" in the manga, appears in the first chapter when the criminal organization Team Rocket tries to capture it.
 Red, the protagonist, also tries to capture it, but he is easily defeated by Mew.
 In following chapters, it is revealed that Team Rocket wants to have Mew's DNA to finish the creation of Mewtwo, and Red and the character Green—at this point an antagonistic figure to Red—join forces to save it from being captured.